vidify/vidify/README.md

 | `--redirect-uri <REDIRECT_URI>`| optional redirect uri to get the web API authorization token.
 The default is http://localhost:8888/callback/ |

 ### The config file
-The config file is created by default at your home directory with `.spotify_videos_config` as the name, but you can use a custom one by passing `--config-file <PATH>` as an argument.
-It's overriden by the configuration passed as arguments.
+The config file is created by default at your user home directory named `.spotify_videos_config`.
+You can use a custom one by passing `--config-file <PATH>` as an argument.
+The config file is overriden by the configuration passed as arguments.

-[Here's an example of one](https://github.com/marioortizmanero/spotify-music-videos/blob/master/config.ini).
+[Here's an example of one](https://github.com/marioortizmanero/spotify-music-videos/blob/master/example.ini).
 It uses the [INI config file formatting](https://en.wikipedia.org/wiki/INI_file).
 Most options are inside the `[Defaults]` section.
 The web API related options are inside `[WebAPI]`.

-All the available options for the config file are the same as the arguments above, except for `--config-file <PATH>`.
+All the available options for the config file are the same as the arguments above, except for `--config-file <PATH>`, which, obviously, is only an argument .
 Their names are always the same but with underscores instead of dashes.
 For example, `--use-mpv` would be equivalent to `use_mpv = true`.

+Some other options are only avaliable on the config file, like `auth_token` and `expiration`, but these are only used to retain info from the WebAPI and should not be modified manually.

 ## The web API
 All platforms have a local way to get information from Spotify, but it may not be as reliable as the official web API, or may lack features in comparison to it, like better audio syncing or pausing the video.
-But it also brings other downsides, like:
+However, it also brings other downsides:

 * You have to sign in and set it up manually
 * Only Spotify Premium users are able to use some functions